AdobeDocs/commerce-admin.en/help/b2b/account-company-structure.md

 ![Company Structure with Administrator and User Account](./assets/company-structure-tree-admin-user.png){width="600" zoomable="yes"}

 For merchants, the full company structure is reflected in the _Companies_ and _Customers_ grids within the Admin.
 The Companies grid lists all companies regardless of status.
-The following example shows accounts for two companies: the _ABC Company_ and the _XYZ Company_.
+The following example shows accounts for two companies: the _ACME_ company and the _Vendelay_ company.

 ![Companies Grid](./assets/companies-grid.png){width="700" zoomable="yes"}

-The following example shows the [!UICONTROL Customers] grid with the initial company administrator account for the _XYZ Company_.
+The following example shows the [!UICONTROL Customers] grid with the initial company administrator accounts for these companies.

 ![Customers grid with company administrator account](./assets/company-admin-user-account.png){width="700" zoomable="yes"}